opendilab/DI-engine-docs/source/20_spec/config_spec.rst

 -  Ensure evaluator_env_num：n_evaluator_episode = 1:1 （expect smac environment）

 -  manager field shoudl generally not be included in the env field of main_config (shared_memory defaults to True when the manager field is not included)：

-   -  smac environment is an exception,due to the state dimension problem,smac needs to set shared_memory=Fasle。
+   -  smac environment is an exception,due to the state dimension problem,smac needs to set shared_memory=Fasle.

-   -  In environments other than the smac environment, if an error is reported due to the state dimension problem,you can include manager field and set  shared memory=False。
+   -  In environments other than the SMAC environment, if an error is reported due to the state dimension problem, you can include manager field and set shared_memory=False.

 -  If you want to turn on/off shared memory, please control it in env.manager filed